SNNDEVELOPER/PETFINDERPLUGIN/readme.md

 3. Add <script src="petfinderplugin.js"></script> to your webpage and adjust your path if necessary

-4. Add a <div id="data"></div> to your webpage.
-You can use any ID name you choose, ensure you update the id when you initialize the plugin below.
+4. Add an ID to a dom element to your webpage.
+You can use any ID name you choose, ensure you update the id name when you initialize the plugin.

 5. Initizlize the plugin on your webpage with the following:
     <script>